-Please be advised that it is the student's responsibility to spend financial aid only on the costs of attending an institution of higher education.
+Please be advised that it is the student's responsibility to spend financial aid ONLY on the costs of attending an institution of higher education.
 When a student completes the Free Application for Federal Student Aid (FAFSA), the student attests that all federal and state financial aid received will be used ONLY to pay for the cost of attending an institution of higher education.
-If the student withdraws or drops from classes and has already received federal or state grant or loan financial aid dollars to attend those classes, those dollars will be billed to the student's Tulane account when Tulane is required to return the federal and/or state financial aid funds to the funding source.
+If a student withdraws from, drops from and/or does not attend classes and has already received federal or state grant or loan financial aid dollars to attend those classes, those dollars will be billed to the student's Tulane account when Tulane is required to return the federal and/or state financial aid funds to the funding source.

-Attending Classes
+Not Attending Classes